Ivanich41/Simple-Wireguard-script-for-linux-systems/README.md

 ```
 *Note: For my Arch system after instalation needed a reboot.*

 For other distros check the [instalation section](https://www.wireguard.com/install/) at Wireguard website.
-I only tested it at Linux Mint and Arch Linux systems.
+I only tested it on Linux Mint and Arch Linux systems.

 After packeges instalation move your .conf file at /etc/wireguard directory.
 You can use command (in a directory with .conf file.
 Where "FILENAME" is a config name).
 ```